LinkedInLearning/practice-it-python-data-structs-2486182/README.md

 # Practice It: Python Data Structures
-This is the repository for the LinkedIn Learning course Practice It: Python Data Structures .
+This is the repository for the LinkedIn Learning course Practice It: Python Data Structures.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![Practice It: Python Data Structures ][lil-thumbnail-url]